edthorman/mirantis/docs/configuration-file.md

 - `before`- A list of commands to run on the host before the "Uninstall" phase (optional)
 - `after`- A list of commands to run on the host before the "Disconnect" phase when the reset was succesful (optional)

-### `ucp`
+### `mke`

-Specify options for the UCP cluster itself.
+Specify options for the MKE cluster itself.

-- `version` - Which version of UCP we should install or upgrade to (default `3.3.0`)
+- `version` - Which version of MKE we should install or upgrade to (default `3.3.3`)
-- `imageRepo` - Which image repository we should use for UCP installation (default `docker.io/docker`)
+- `imageRepo` - Which image repository we should use for MKE installation (default `docker.io/docker`)
-- `adminUsername` - UCP administrator username (default: `admin`)
+- `adminUsername` - MKE administrator username (default: `admin`)
-- `adminPassword`- UCP administrator password (default: auto-generate)
+- `adminPassword`- MKE administrator password (default: auto-generate)
-- `installFlags` - Custom installation flags for UCP installation.
-You can get a list of supported installation options for a specific UCP version by running the installer container with `docker run -t -i --rm docker/ucp:3.3.0 install --help`. (optional)
+- `installFlags` - Custom installation flags for MKE installation.
+You can get a list of supported installation options for a specific MKE version by running the installer container with `docker run -t -i --rm docker/ucp:3.3.0 install --help`. (optional)
 - `licenseFilePath` - Optional.
 A path to Docker Enterprise license file.
 - `configFile` - Optional.
 The initial full cluster [configuration file](https://docs.mirantis.com/docker-enterprise/v3.1/dockeree-products/ucp/ucp-configure/ucp-configuration-file.html).
 - `configData` -  Optional.
 The initial full cluster [configuration file](https://docs.mirantis.com/docker-enterprise/v3.1/dockeree-products/ucp/ucp-configure/ucp-configuration-file.html) in embedded "heredocs" way.
 Heredocs allows you to define a mulitiline string while maintaining the original formatting and indenting
 - `cloud` - Optional.
 Cloud provider configuration

-**Note:** The UCP installer will automatically generate an administrator password unless provided and it will be displayed in clear text in the output and persisted in the logs.
+**Note:** The MKE installer will automatically generate an administrator password unless provided and it will be displayed in clear text in the output and persisted in the logs.
 The automatically generated password must be configured in the `launchpad.yaml` for any subsequent runs or they will fail.

 #### `cloud`

 Cloud provider configuration.

-- `provider` - Provider name (currently aws, azure and openstack (UCP 3.3.3+) are supported) (optional)
+- `provider` - Provider name (currently aws, azure and openstack (MKE 3.3.3+) are supported) (optional)
 - `configFile` - Path to cloud provider configuration file on local machine (optional)
 - `configData` - Inlined cloud provider configuration (optional)

-### `dtr`
+### `msr`

-Specify options for the DTR cluster.
+Specify options for the MSR cluster.

-- `version` - Which version of DTR we should install or upgrade to (default `2.8.1`)
+- `version` - Which version of MSR we should install or upgrade to (default `2.8.3`)
-- `imageRepo` - Which image repository we should use for DTR installation (default `docker.io/docker`)
+- `imageRepo` - Which image repository we should use for MSR installation (default `docker.io/mirantis`)
-- `installFlags` - Custom installation flags for DTR installation.
-You can get a list of supported installation options for a specific DTR version by running the installer container with `docker run -t -i --rm docker/dtr:2.8.1 install --help`. (optional)
+- `installFlags` - Custom installation flags for MSR installation.
+You can get a list of supported installation options for a specific MSR version by running the installer container with `docker run -t -i --rm mirantis/dtr:2.8.3 install --help`. (optional)

-    **Note**: `launchpad` will inherit the UCP flags which are needed by DTR to perform installation, joining and removal of nodes.
-There's no need to include the following install flags in the `installFlags` section of `dtr`:
+    **Note**: `launchpad` will inherit the MKE flags which are needed by MSR to perform installation, joining and removal of nodes.
+There's no need to include the following install flags in the `installFlags` section of `msr`:
-    - `--ucp-username` (inherited from UCP's `--admin-username` flag or `spec.ucp.adminUsername`)
+    - `--ucp-username` (inherited from MKE's `--admin-username` flag or `spec.mke.adminUsername`)
-    - `--ucp-password` (inherited from UCP's `--admin-password` flag or `spec.ucp.adminPassword`)
+    - `--ucp-password` (inherited from MKE's `--admin-password` flag or `spec.mke.adminPassword`)
-    - `--ucp-url` (inherited from UCP's `--san` flag or intelligently selected based on other configuration variables)
+    - `--ucp-url` (inherited from MKE's `--san` flag or intelligently selected based on other configuration variables)

 - `replicaConfig` - Set to `sequential` to generate sequential replica id's for cluster members, for example `000000000001`, `000000000002`, etc. (default: `random`)